-To graduate with a master's or doctoral degree, a student must complete all requirements as outlined for his/her program in the Academic Catalog and have a minimum cumulative grade point average of 3.00.
-At least one-third of the credit hours required for a graduate or post-baccalaureate professional degree are earned through instruction offered by King University.
+To graduate with a master's or doctoral degree, a student must complete all requirements as outlined for his/her program in the Academic Catalog, have a minimum cumulative grade point average of 3.00, and be approved by the faculty.
+At least one-third of the credit hours required for a graduate or postbaccalaureate professional degree are earned through instruction offered by King University.
 Course credit is counted in hours.
 Credit hours and equivalencies are defined in the Academic Policies section of the catalog.